The Birth Of California’s Taxpayer Revolt

 The landmark measure slashed property taxes and limited how much they could go up.
 It also tied tax rates to the purchase price of a home rather than to the wild fluctuations of California’s housing market.

 What motivated voters to pass Prop.
-13 “was a combination of fear and anger,” said Jon Coupal, president of the Howard Jarvis Taxpayers Association.
+13 “was a combination of fear and anger,” says Jon Coupal, president of the Howard Jarvis Taxpayers Association.
 “Fear of losing their homes and anger over this attitude that governments could not reduce their spending.”

 Prop.
 13, officially called the People’s Initiative to Limit Property Taxation, remains popular four decades later.
 It is credited with preserving the California dream for a generation of homeowners.
-Supporters say it has allowed neighborhoods to stay intact, helping older residents on fixed incomes to remain in their homes rather than being forced out by high tax bills.
+Supporters say it has allowed neighborhoods to stay intact, helping older residents on fixed-incomes to remain in their homes rather than being forced out by high tax bills.